Aleph-Alpha/std/docs/v1/mariadb.md

 Thread Safety:

 All methods on the MariaDB interface are safe for concurrent use by multiple goroutines.
-Internal mutexes ensure thread\-safe access to the database connection.
+The connection pointer is read via an atomic load and can be swapped atomically during reconnection.

 Package mariadb provides MariaDB/MySQL database operations with an interface\-first design.
 The interfaces defined here \(Client, QueryBuilder\) provide a consistent API that can be implemented by different database packages.